jaredwray/cacheable/packages/cache-manager/README.md

 - **nonBlocking**?: boolean - Default false

     If set to true, the system will not block when multiple stores are used.
-Here is how it affects tye type of functions:
+Here is how it affects the type of functions:
     * `set and mset` - will not wait for all stores to finish.
     * `get and mget` - will return the first (fastest) value found.
     * `del and mdel` - will not wait for all stores to finish.